alter2000/pres/oscal/2019/btrfs/btrfs.md

 ::: notes
 What about them?
 Some wicked smaht people make them, and some of them have made some nice things that are reminiscent of high school logic problems.
 What is a union?
-Overlaying copies?
+Trees?

-Back then before I was, there was only one table in the beginning of the filesystem with all the info needed for manipulating files at that time.
+Back then before I existed, there was only one table in the beginning of the filesystem with all the info needed for manipulating files at that time.
 That was the time of FAT: File Allocation Table.